helium/HIP/0114-incentive-escrow-fund-for-subscriber-referrals.md

 - Any funds delegated towards referral incentives are matched pro rata up to 100% by unused programmatic emissions from the service provider bucket. i.e. if there are plenty of non-emitted funds in the 10% service provider bucket and Helium Mobile chooses to start delegating up to 50% of its rewards towards referral incentive escrow (roughly $1K/day in MOBILE), a total of $2K/day in MOBILE will be deposited into the escrow.

+- On-chain variable called _active percentage_ tracks relative contributions by various service providers towards incentive referral escrow and what portion of said rewards has already been distributed by a given service provider.
+The variable is then used by the mobile verifier at the moment of reward distribution to determine what portion of MOBILE rewards stored in the referral escrow bucket a particular service provider can direct towards a referral campaign.

 - Each service provider delivers wallet "referral eligibility" to the mobile ingest services.
 This is similar to how mobile mapper eligibility is delivered today.

 - At rewards time, the mobile verifier will distribute the amount indicated by the _active_ percentage as stored on-chain of the given service provider rewards plus the matched amount to _all_ eligible wallets as delivered by the service provider during the epoch.